Last updated on November 6th, 2019 at 01:32 pm

 Glass-bottom boats are available several times a day and the tour is 2.5 hours.
 Cost is $24 for adults and $17 under 12.
 The tour guides are knowledgeable and the trip was fun.
 (Note: Those prone to sea sickness should inquire about conditions.)

-Snorkeling tours leave the dock several times a day.
+Snorkeling tours leave the dock five times a day for 1 to 1.5 hours water time.
 Cost is $29.95 for adults and $24.95 under 18.
 Bring your own snorkel, mask and fins, or rent them ($2 fins, $2 mask, and you must buy the snorkel for $5.
-Corrective lens mask are also available.)
-We were there on a weekday, but two boats went out every trip, and they were packed with snorkelers.
+Corrective lens mask available.)
+Extended snorkel tours (4.5 hours) are $38.95.

-There are two kayak landings within the park with access 2.5 miles of mangrove trails through the park.
+There are two kayak landings within the park with access to 2.5 miles of mangrove trails.

 Sheltered Largo Sound offers excellent open-water paddling, and experienced kayakers may want to venture beyond the protection of the mangroves and out to the reef on nice days with calm seas.